-As of May 20, 2021, our credit arrangements include grants from the IIA and a loan under the Paycheck Protection Program, or the PPP.
+As of August 8, 2021, our credit arrangements include grants from the IIA.

 Since our inception through our initial public offering on TASE on February 2, 2011, we have funded our operations primarily through the private sale of equity securities and convertible debt in an aggregate amount of \$8.9 million.